PoliMI-HPC-E-notes-projects-AndreVale69/NM4PDE-labs/README.md

 The code demonstrates practical implementations for simple PDE problems (Poisson 1D examples are provided in `lab-1` and `lab-2`).
 It is intended as a learning reference and starting point for experiments.

 ---

-## Key points
-- Two example labs are included: `lab-1` and `lab-2`.
-- Build system: CMake (with CMake presets) + Ninja.
-- The provided `CMakePresets.json` and `run.sh` are configured for an HPC toolchain (GCC, OpenMPI, deal.II, etc.) commonly exposed via mk-style module stacks.
-See the "mk modules / HPC note" below.

----

-## mk modules / HPC note
-- The included `run.sh` and the default `nm4pde-lab` configure preset assume an HPC environment where compilers and libraries are provided in fixed paths (as used by an mk-module setup).
-In this repository those paths appear under `/u/sw/toolchains/...`.
-- If you are on that target system (or you have the same toolchain paths), `run.sh` will attempt to build and run the examples using the preset.
-- If you do **NOT** use mk modules or you don't have the exact toolchain installed, use the Manual Build instructions below or adapt `CMakePresets.json` to point to your local compiler, MPI, and library locations.

----